Nigel Carrington: University of the Arts London

-In September 2008 he became Vice-Chancellor of University of the Arts London.
+In September 2008 he became vice-chancellor of University of the Arts London.

-As Vice-Chancellor and Chief Executive, he had overall responsibility for the executive management of the University and chaired the University’s Executive and Academic Boards.
+As vice-chancellor and chief executive, he had overall responsibility for the executive management of the university and chaired the university’s executive and academic boards.
 He stepped down in December 2020.

-During his tenure at the University, which has an annual budget in excess of £250 million, he managed a number of strategic projects including the University’s £200m capital development of the Central Saint Martins campus at King’s Cross and the £69m Camberwell College of Arts redevelopment project, which officially launched on 5 March 2018.
+During his tenure at the university, which has an annual budget in excess of £250 million, he managed a number of strategic projects, including the university’s £200m capital development of the Central Saint Martins campus at King’s Cross and the £69m Camberwell College of Arts redevelopment project, which officially launched on 5 March 2018.

-He has commented publicly on a number of issues affecting Higher Education and the creative industries.
+He has commented publicly on a number of issues affecting higher education and the creative industries.
 These include the importance of studying in the EU, universities’ expansion in the uncapped student numbers environment, tuition fees, student visas, and the impact of Government policy on the design industry.
 He has also written for the Higher Education Policy Institute arguing that a structural deficit has emerged in higher education across creative subjects because of the expense of teaching art and design subjects.

 He has also appeared before the All Party Parliamentary Group (APPG) on Art, Craft & Design in Education.

-He was knighted in the Queen's Birthday Honours 2019 for services to higher education and the creative industries.

 Carrington was knighted in the 2019 Birthday Honours for services to higher education and the creative industries.